seosgithub/flok/docs/platform_drivers.md

 Your build path may contain additional files as you see fit.
 These files will be available in the user's project in `./products/$PLATFORM/xxxxx` with the exception of the javascript outputfile which will be merged at the beginning of the complete source.

-Additionally, the full application contains the function `lsdrivers()` which will return an array of all the drivers that are supported`
+Additionally, the full application contains the function `IFACES` which will return an array of all the drivers that are supported`

 ### $PLATFORM
 The 'platform' naming convention is for it to be completely upper-case.